mlidbom/Composable/README.md

 **COMPOSABLE_TEMP_DRIVE**:
 Let's you move where temp data is stored out of the default system temp folder.
-Among other things the database in the database pool are store here.
+Among other things the databases in the database pool are stored here.
 If possible set this to a path on a fast SSD or, even better, a RAM drive.

 ## Set up documentation development environment